CKAN is used in many countries, and adding a new language to the web interface is a simple process.

 3. Commit the translation¶

-When the po is complete, create a branch in your source, then commit it to the CKAN i18n repo:
+When the po is complete, create a branch in your source, then commit it to your own fork of the CKAN repo:

 4. Compile a translation¶